 Transparency

-The big picture: The beauty and personal industry is united in its commitment to promote greater transparency and disclosure around its products.
-We believe everyone deserves the right to know what’s in their products.
-Not only do they have a right to know, they have a right to understand.
+The big picture: The beauty and personal industry is united in its commitment to promote transparency around its products and ingredients.
+We believe everyone deserves to know – and understand – what’s in all of their favorite cosmetics and personal care products.

-- Under the Fair Packaging and Labeling Act (FPLA), all beauty and personal care products companies must disclose certain information on products sold at retail: declaration of ingredients; statement of identity; net weight; directions for use; and name and location of the manufacturer, packer or distributor.
+- Pre-existing requirements remain in place as well.
+Under the Fair Packaging and Labeling Act (FPLA), all beauty and personal care products companies must disclose certain information on products sold at retail: declaration of ingredients; statement of identity; net weight; directions for use; and name and location of the manufacturer, packer or distributor.

 - Since 1967, this regulation dramatically enhanced consumers’ right to know what’s in the products they use and trust, and allows them to make informed decisions to suit the needs of their family and lifestyle.